 Let’s take a look at where my money went.

-I did however find that there is a limit to how much I can enjoy food because after five straight nights of high end lunches and dinners, I was a bit tired of all the eating and yearned for a simple home cooked meal again.
+I did however find that there is a limit to how much I can enjoy food.
+After five straight nights of high end lunches and dinners, I was a bit tired of all the eating.
+It made me yearn for a simple home cooked meal again.

 I do like the fact that while my tastes trend towards the higher end, I have a limit of how much I can take.
-I like my meals out to be special and generally only go out at most once a week so five straight days of something I normally get less often was a bit much.
+I like my meals out to be special and generally only go out at most once a week.
+That means five straight days of something I normally get less often was a bit much.
 In fact, I’ve noticed being less enthused about going out to eat to anything super high-end for the next couple of weeks after our return.

-I don’t see that lasting forever though as I’m starting to get a craving for some of my favorite local restaurants that I haven’t been to in a while but it’ll still be a once a week treat at most.
+I don’t see that lasting forever though as I’m starting to get a craving for some of my favorite local restaurants.
+I don’t expect to ramp it up quick and it’ll still be a once a week treat at most.
 It’s still nice to now that restaurants are likely to be a treat for me instead of something I want to indulge in every single day.

-Car expenses are next followed by some medical bills for tests I had done a few months ago that have started flowing in and will likely continue for the next few weeks.
+Car expenses are next.
+That’s followed by some medical bills for tests I had done a few months ago.
+The bills have just now started flowing in and will likely continue for the next few weeks.

 That’s it for the month.
 It’s not a great one on the savings rate side but was a great one in my personal life.
 If anyone out there needs any recommendations on Nashville, let me know.